cipherdragon/zombie-diary/README.md

 The application is built with Electron and React.
 To run or build the app yourself, you'll need to have Node.js and Yarn installed.

+**Notice: master branch is to be deleted.
+Since 2020, a lot happed in electron ecosystem.
+Most easiest way to migrate the project to electron 17 is to build app from scratch extracting code from mini-diary project as much as possible.
+New code will be written in "main" branch.
+Reason I'm not deleting master brance now is because it is where the current stable code is.**

 ### Running the app

 1. Clone this repository: `git clone REPO_URL`